Program overview

 The Civil Engineering Technician certificate program is designed to be completed in one year of full-time study.
 The program structure includes:

-• Hands-on training in various engineering techniques and practices.
+• Hands-on training and practical applications in various engineering fields.

 • Access to a connected learning environment with technology requirements, including internet access and a laptop.